 Wash hands with soap and water for at least 20 seconds, especially before eating, after using the restroom, and after touching common surfaces.
 When soap and water are not readily available, using a hand sanitiser with at least 60% alcohol can be effective.

 So, while we strive for cleaner air in our schools, let’s not forget about these equally important precautions.
 They reinforce each other to form a comprehensive approach towards a safer, healthier school environment in the time of COVID-19.

 Personal Decisions and the Urgent Need for Enhanced COVID-19 Mitigations in Schools

-In March 2021 I made the personal decision to deregister my own child from her school and home educate due to insufficient Covid mitigations.
+In March 2021 I made the personal decision to deregister my child from her school and home educate due to insufficient Covid mitigations.
 This was a difficult decision, one which underscores the criticality of the situation we are facing.

-While recognizing that each parent must make decisions based on their unique circumstances and the specific conditions of their child’s school, this step underlines my firm belief in the importance of comprehensive COVID-19 prevention measures in schools.
+While recognising that each parent must make decisions based on their unique circumstances and the specific conditions of their child’s school, this step underlines my firm belief in the importance of comprehensive COVID-19 prevention measures in schools.